Spooky757/fraud-monitoring/README.md

 echo "v1.0.0" > artifacts/champion/VERSION
 ```

-In CI the workflows pull these from the training repo's **release assets** instead,
+In CI the workflows pull these from the training repo's **release assets** workflow instead.
-which keeps binaries out of git and pins exactly which model is being watched.
 Set
 the repo variable `TRAINING_REPO` if yours differs from the default.

 ### 2. Freeze the reference profile